titu1994/Adversarial-Attacks-Time-Series/README.md

 In summary, we find train time adversaries for all datasets that we try on, and subsequently also show generalization properties of the GATN on completely unseen data.

+# Additional Tools

+Alongside the codebase to create adversarial samples, we also provide a Numba-Optimized implementation of the basic Dynamic Time Warping with 100% warping width, found inside `classical/classification/DTW.py`.

+Not only is this implementation multithreaded and LLVM optimized, thereby acheiving high speeds even for large time series or many samples in the dataset, this implementation also provides the "Soft 1-NN" transformation of the distance matrix of DTW for classification purposes.

+When using DTWProbabilistic, the "Soft 1-NN" transformation is being applied to DTW.